timmalich/openiam/README.md

 ## More jhipster generated documentation.
 Since someone may or may not be interested in the generated documentation from jhipster we do not want to delete this yet.
+Someone from the community should check if the below content is valuable or can be deleted.
+YOU (THE CANDIDATE) REALLY DON'T NEED TO READ THE BELOW PART YET!

 ### Doing API-First development using openapi-generator

 [OpenAPI-Generator]() is configured for this application.
 You can generate API code from the `src/main/resources/swagger/api.yml` definition file by running: